algonquindesign-grads/2021/_students/breitenstein-linda.md

 first_name: "Linda"
 last_name: "Breitenstein"
 headshot_alt: |
   The headshot of Linda Breitenstein.
-It depicts
+It depicts a person with a brown-blonde bob, and a necklace, smiling with their arms crossed.
 ation_word: "Causation"
 keywords:
   - "Communicative"